--Clean your scrapers with water and a wash cloth.
+-Clean your scrapers with water and a washcloth.
 Paint is pretty easy to remove, but it’s easier to wipe the scraper clean after each use.
-For hardened paint, I soak in water and then scrape it off with a palette knife.
+For hardened paint, I soak it in water and then scrape it off with a palette knife.

 Paints and Mediums